What to do if the Color of your Dental Crown doesn’t Match.

 Solution #1 – Polishing your teeth.

-On the off chance that the color discrepancy you notice between your teeth and crown has been caused by uneven surface stain and debris accumulation (dental plaque and tartar/calculus), then all you really need is a good old-fashioned dental cleaning to restore the harmonious appearance of your smile.
+If the color discrepancy you notice has been caused by surface staining that has accumulated on your crown more so than your natural teeth, then a good old-fashioned dental cleaning may be able to restore the harmonious appearance of your smile, at least temporarily.

 Advantages –